srid/purescript-book-sources/chapter2.md

 - Modules are imported using their full names, including dots to separate the parts of the module name.
 Here, we import the `Control.Monad.Eff.Console` module, which provides the `log` function.
 - The `main` program is defined as a function application.
 In PureScript, function application is indicated with whitespace separating the function name from its arguments.

-Let's build and run this code.
-Invoke the following command:
+Let's build and run this code using the following command:

 ```text
 $ pulp run